oatandjam/nyaatorrent/README.md

 Dependencies
 -----
--wget
+wget

 How to use
 -----
-Simply run main.py and follow the instructions.
+clone the repo, run main.py and follow the instructions.
 The downloads are stored here: ~/Downloads/nyaatorrents/

 Screenshot